naterex23/SlicerAblationPlanner/README.md

 11. Simulatenously to these steps, the ablation has proceeded and the probes are placed in the patient.
 The most recent CT (with probe placement is uploaded and the ablation planning workflow is repeated with the observed probe locations.
 12. Projected ablation margins surrounding the lesion are evaluated, and the technician and operator make adjustments to probe placement to maximise any margin.
 Ablation margin information is provided via the a 3D voronoi model, which displays a heatmap based on distance between the tumor and the ablation profile, a printed minimum margin via the python command line interface, and an output table called "surface_distances" that contains a variety of data extracted from the 3D voronoi model.
 The "Absolute" column contains information about the absolute distance between the two models should these be of research interest.

+Acknowledgments
+Development of SlicerAblationPlanner was supported in part by the following NIH grants:
+T35 HL094308 NIH National Heart, Lung, Blood Institute (NHLBI) Training Grant

-A library of common ablation profiles can be found at:
+A library of common ablation profiles can be found at: https://github.com/naterex23/SlicerAblationPlannerProfiles